-To study the problem of particle creation we need to define an ``in'' vacuum state.
-This amounts to fixing suitable initial data on the field modes at $\scri^-$.
-Specifically, we demand the field modes to be of positive-frequency $\omega$ with respect to the relevant time coordinate $t$.
-Although this is generally achieved by working with plane waves (see e.g.~\eqref{inmodes}), in numerical settings it is impossible to work with signals that are extending infinitely.
-Consequently, we define our initial data by a plane wave modulated by an envelope that falls off fast enough to be virtually of compact support.
-More precisely:
+To study the problem of particle creation we first need to define an ``in'' vacuum state.
+This amounts to specifying suitable initial data for the field modes at $\scri^-$, \adr{which in our numerical grid is located at $r=1$}.
+Specifically, we require the field modes to have positive-frequency $\omega$ with respect to the \adr{advanced time coordinate $v$ at $\scri^-$, which coincides with the coordinate $t$ introduced above when $r=1$}.

-where $w_0$ is the signal's initial frequency.
-This form of the initial signal ensures that $\phi$ is of positive-frequency during almost all $t$ in our grid.
+Although this condition is typically implemented using plane waves (see e.g.~\eqref{inmodes}), in numerical settings it is impossible to work with signals that \avv{extend} infinitely in the time coordinate $v$. \avv{Likewise, the wave packets employed in Hawking's original calculation (see e.g. section 3.3.2 of~\cite{doi:10.1142/p378}), which are localized in time but also form a complete orthonormal basis, still have non-negligible amplitude over an infinite time range, posing similar numerical difficulties.
+While their amplitude decays with time, the decay is very slow.}

+Consequently, in this work we will define the initial data for the field modes as plane waves modulated by a rapidly decaying envelope, effectively yielding compact support.
+More precisely, we impose the following initial conditions for the field modes:

+where $\omega_0$ is the signal's initial frequency (here onwards, we denote~$\phi$ and~$\Pi$ with the subindex~${\omega_0}$ to denote the initial frequency they carry).
 The function $f(t)$ is taken to be a smooth envelope defined by the following Gaussian profile